GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/bigquery-confidential-data/README.md

 It uses:

 - The [Secured data warehouse](../../README.md) module to create the Secured data warehouse infrastructure,
-- The [de_identification_template](../../modules/de_identification_template/README.md) submodule to create the regional structured DLP template,
+- The [de-identification template](../../modules/de-identification-template/README.md) submodule to create the regional structured DLP template,
 - A Dataflow flex template to deploy the re-identification job.
 - A Dataflow flex template to deploy the de-identification job.

 ## Requirements

 1. A `crypto_key` and `wrapped_key` pair.
 Contact your Security Team to obtain the pair.
 The `crypto_key` location must be the same location used for the `location` variable.
 1. Pre-build Java Regional DLP De-identification and Re-identification flex templates.
-See [Flex templates](../../flex_templates/README.md).
+See [Flex templates](../../flex-templates/README.md).
 1. The identity deploying the example must have permissions to grant role "roles/artifactregistry.reader" in the docker and python repos of the Flex templates.
 1. You need to create network and subnetwork in the ingestion project [configured for Private Google Access](https://cloud.google.com/vpc/docs/configure-private-google-access).
 1. You need to create network and subnetwork in the confidential project [configured for Private Google Access](https://cloud.google.com/vpc/docs/configure-private-google-access).